blakesmods/web/apps/web/content/wiki/1.16/mysticalagriculture/guides/creating-seeds.md

 **Note:** You may place the pedestal items in any order you wish.

 ### Activating The Altar
 Once you have all of your items placed, you can start crafting a recipe.
-To activate the Infusion Altar, you can either give it a Redstone signal or right-click on it with a [Wand](../items/wand.md).
+To activate the Infusion Altar, just give it a Redstone signal.